diffblue/cbmc/src/util/README.md

   unnamed children.

-The `irept::pretty` function outputs the contents of an `irept` directly and can be used to understand an debug problems with `irept`s.
+The `irept::pretty` function outputs the contents of an `irept` directly and can be used to understand and debug problems with `irept`s.

 On their own `irept`s do not “mean” anything; they are effectively generic tree nodes.
 Their interpretation depends on the contents of